Close Menu

 Image: The Navage Patch

-Sisal Bottlebrush tree is a good way to create a small display at home.
-Brush can be painted in desired colors (preferably green) or you can even make one on your own.
-Check out the tutorial at Smile Mercantile to make one from scratch using sisal rope.
+The sisal bottlebrush tree is a good way to create a small display at home.
+The brush can be painted in desired colors (preferably green), or you can even make one on your own.
+Check out the tutorial at Smile Mercantile.

 Sisal Bottle Brush Christmas Trees